I am in the middle of several projects

 I am not taking on any new responsibilities

-- Lust that you feel your schedule is as full as you would like now
+- You feel your schedule is as full as you would like now.

 I am not the most qualified person for the job